Tiny-Earth/DemoSite/site/src/summative.md

 - Halo effect: don’t let a first impression of a student bias your grading.
 - Become aware of common stereotypes and find ways to avoid perpetuating and activating them.
 - Don’t let expectations or assumptions about students affect your grading.
 - Use your grading data to self-check: did you give males higher scores over females on free-response questions?
-What about HEC students?
+What about students from HECs?

 Provide opportunities for practice, retakes, and redos (Feldman, 2019):